 What are IT Services?

 In simple terms, an IT service is a way of providing value by helping customers achieve their goals without the burden of managing underlying costs or risks.
 For example, think of a remote access service that allows sales teams to connect to corporate systems wherever they are.
-This service doesn’t just provide access – it enables salespeople to spend more time engaging with clients, which is their primary goal.
+This service doesn’t just provide access – it enables salespeople to spend more time engaging with a client, which is their primary goal.

 Why is IT Service Management Important?